bundle command group

 You can run databricks bundle commands outside of the bundle root.
 If so, you can specify the bundle root path by setting the BUNDLE_ROOT environment variable.
 If this environment variable is not set, databricks bundle commands attempt to find the bundle root by searching within the current working directory.

-To deploy the artifacts within the context of a specific environment, specify the -e (or --environment) option along with the environment’s name as declared within the bundle settings files.
+To deploy the artifacts within the context of a specific environment, specify the -e (or --environment) option along with the environment’s name as declared within the bundle configuration files.
 For example, for an environment declared with the name development, run the following command:

 databricks bundle deploy -e development